Rbfinch/grepq/src/Features-and-performance-in-detail.md

 - FASTQ format (`-R` option)

 > **Note:**
-Other than when the `tune` command is run (see below), a FASTQ record is deemed to match (and hence provided in the output) when _any_ of the regex patterns in the pattern file match the sequence field of the FASTQ record.
+Other than when the `tune` or `summarise` command is run (see below), a FASTQ record is deemed to match (and hence provided in the output) when _any_ of the regex patterns in the pattern file match the sequence field of the FASTQ record.

 **6. Tune your pattern file and enumerate named and unnamed variants with the `tune` command**

-Use the `tune` command (`grepq tune -h` for instructions) in a simple shell script to update the number and order of regex patterns in your pattern file according to their matched frequency, further targeting and speeding up the filtering process.
+Use the `tune` or `summarise` command (`grepq tune -h` and `grepq summarise -h` for instructions) in a simple shell script to update the number and order of regex patterns in your pattern file according to their matched frequency, further targeting and speeding up the filtering process.

-Specifying the `-c` option to the `tune` command will output the matched substrings and their frequencies, ranked from highest to lowest.
+Specifying the `-c` option to the `tune`or `summarise` command will output the matched substrings and their frequencies, ranked from highest to lowest.

-When the patterns file is given in JSON format, then specifying the `-c`, `--names`, `--json-matches` and `--variants` options to the `tune` command will output the matched pattern variants and their corresponding counts in JSON format to a file called `matches.json`, allowing named regex sets, named regex patterns, and named and unnamed variants.
-See `examples/16S-iupac.json` for an example of a JSON pattern file and `examples/matches.json` for an example of the output of the `tune` command in JSON format.
+When the patterns file is given in JSON format, then specifying the `-c`, `--names`, `--json-matches` and `--variants` options to the `tune` or `summarise` command will output the matched pattern variants and their corresponding counts in JSON format to a file called `matches.json`, allowing named regex sets, named regex patterns, and named and unnamed variants.
+See `examples/16S-iupac.json` for an example of a JSON pattern file and `examples/matches.json` for an example of the output of the `tune` or `summarise` command in JSON format.

 ```bash
 # For each matched pattern in a search of no more than 20000 matches of a gzip-compressed FASTQ file, print the pattern and the number of matches to a JSON file called matches.json, and include the top three most frequent variants of each pattern, and their respective counts